 Choice of StudioPress Genesis WordPress Themes

-In July of 2018, WP Engine acquired StudioPress, the theme development company that produced the popular Genesis Framework and a large portfolio of premium WordPress themes.
-Thanks to this, WP Engine customers now have access to the Genesis Framework and a selection of 37 StudioPress WordPress themes at no extra cost.
+In July 2018, WP Engine acquired StudioPress, the theme development company that produced the popular Genesis Framework and a large portfolio of premium WordPress themes.
+Because of this, WP Engine customers now have access to the Genesis Framework and a selection of 35 StudioPress WordPress themes at no extra cost.
 Considering these themes retail for around $129, this is great value for money.

 With so many great options out there, choosing a WordPress theme can be very difficult.
 With WP Engine, you now have a good selection of high-quality themes at your fingertips.
 This not only simplifies the process of choosing a theme, but saves you money.
 Of course, you’re still free to use any other WordPress theme on your WP Engine-hosted website.